mavjs/mavjs.github.io-hugo/content/post/blog-setup-hugo-github-netlify/index.md

 ---
 I have had this website / blog (going forward it shall be, _the_ blog) on this current setup since about 2016, it has not always been a smooth ride.
 Always tinkering, always messing around with it when I do feel like it.
 However, I have enjoyed writing them.

 The oldest post[^0] was first written back in 2011 on blogspot.com (called: **FLOSS Bytes**) , right around the time I got into Linux[^1] and open source communities.
-However, I wanted to move away from the clunky user interface of blogspot, which also included, as far as I remember, very difficult in themeing.
+However, I wanted to move away from the clunky user interface of blogspot, which also included, as far as I remember, very difficult in theming.
 I was also very sold on the idea of a static site generator and hosting my own website, back then.

-Finally, the popularity of Jeklly based Github pages and other static site generator tools like [Hugo](https://gohugo.io/) pushed me to persue that route.
+Finally, the popularity of Jeklly based Github pages and other static site generator tools like [Hugo](https://gohugo.io/) pushed me to pursue that route.
 The only requirement back then was for the setup to use a static site generator and not a content management system (CMS)[^2].

 # Overview of setup
 I write my blog posts in [Markdown](https://daringfireball.net/projects/markdown/) using a text editor.
 This allows me to just concentrate on my writing and not get distracted by the view of the contents being rendered.